gnmyt/AutoResponder-Integration/README.md

 An unofficial java integration for the AutoResponder App.
 Use it to create a more professional and complex bot

+## Setup guide
+If you want to set this up in the AutoResponder app, you need to follow our [setup guide](SETUP.md)

 ### Installation

 1. Add the jitpack repository to your `pom.xml`